 North Muskegon Seed Library

-Patrons with a Muskegon Area District Library Card may “check out” seed packets from the library.
+During the Spring, patrons with a Muskegon Area District Library Card may “check out” seed packets from the library.
 We encourage you to collect and donate seeds in the fall.
 Download a copy of our seed library brochure here.
 Download our seed library donation form here.
 Seed donations can be mailed to or dropped off at the North Muskegon Branch Library at 1522 Ruddiman Dr, N Muskegon MI 49445 or at any other MADL branch.

 Why save seeds?